-f) Financial Management
+e) Financial Management

-The Study Leader shall ensure that DWS will be invoiced as required and that invoices will be supported by all the necessary documentation.
-It is the responsibility of the appointed PSP to ascertain

-DWS requirements at the onset of the Study.
-It is required that a progress report is submitted that covers the invoice period.
+The Study Leader shall ensure that DWS will be invoiced as required and that invoices will be supported by all the necessary documentation that is required by DWS.
+It is the responsibility of the appointed PSP to ascertain DWS requirements at the onset of the Study.
+A progress report must also be submitted that covers the invoice period.
 This progress report is in addition to the one that has to be prepared for PSC meetings, which covers the period between two successive PSC meetings.